 Complementary goods are products which are used together.
-For example:

 - DVD player and DVD disks to play in it.